 This is the perfect Keto Sugar Cookie Recipe!
-These almond flour sugar cookies have the delicious, soft, melt in your mouth texture, just like traditional Lofthouse sugar cookies, and contain about 2 net carbs each!
+These almond flour sugar cookies have the delicious, soft, melt-in-your-mouth texture, just like traditional Lofthouse sugar cookies, and contain about 2 net carbs each!

+Today I’m sharing the ultimate low-carb sugar cookie recipe!
+If you are a regular reader, you know I’ve been on a mission to master keto cookies this year.
 My baking obsession started with these Keto Chocolate Chip Cookies and evolved into a white chocolate macadamia and cranberry version.
 Those cookies are perfectly chewy and are a perfect low carb alternative to the classics we all love.

 I’m happy to report that these keto sugar cookies are just as good!
 These soft, pillowy cookies are perfectly sweet and excellent on their own, or with frosting.
 This is a great gluten-free cookie to add to your holiday baking!
 To help make your seasonal baking simpler, use the simple chart in this guide to How Many Cups in a Quart– you’ll find yourself turning to this helpful post again and again!